repo-helper/repo_helper/repo_helper/templates/CONTRIBUTING.rst

 Build documentation locally
 ------------------------------

-Documentation is powered by Sphinx.
+The documentation is powered by Sphinx.
 A local copy of the documentation can be built with ``tox``:

 {{ bash_block("tox -e docs") }}